-Want to give stunning presentations or watch movies on large screens wherever you go?
-Check out these mini projectors for ultimate portability.
+Want to give stunning presentations or watch movies on large screens straight from your iPhone?
+Check out these best mini projectors for iPhones!

 Not too long ago, projectors used to be large hulking devices.
 They were also pretty unreliable and you had to tinker with them in front of an impatient audience before they actually started working right.